iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ### Light Table

 Follow the installation instructions found in the previous chapter if you haven't already.
 In Linux, you run the file `LightTable` as you would run any binary.

-On the left side you have a menu.
-Select `command` and write `open instarepl` into the box.
-Click on the presented choice to open the Instarepl tab.
-Type `(+ 1 2)` into the text are.
-Small blue boxes near the bottom of the window should indicate that something is happening.
-Soon the answer to your question should appear right next to the code you wrote.

-If something went sideways, please let us know by raising your hand.
+The previous chapter has instructions for opening an instarepl.

 ### Good ol' repl